immavalls/eck-on-gke/README.md

     ![GKE pods during upgrade](./img/kubernetic-15.png)

 - As a default, the operator will do a rolling upgrade, one Elasticsearch instance at a time.
+It will terminate an instance and restart it in the newer version.
     - ECK uses StatefulSet-based orchestration from version `1.0+`.
 StatefulSets with ECK allow for even faster upgrades and configuration changes, since upgrades use the same persistent volume, rather than replicating data to the new nodes.
     - We could also have changed the default [update strategy](https://www.elastic.co/guide/en/cloud-on-k8s/1.2/k8s-update-strategy.html) or the [Pod disruption budget](https://www.elastic.co/guide/en/cloud-on-k8s/1.2/k8s-pod-disruption-budget.html).

 - After upgrading Elasticsearch, ECK will take care of upgrading the whole stack.
-For Kibana and APM it will create new pods in version `7.8.1` to replace the old ones version `7.8.0`.
+For Kibana, Beats, Enterprise Search and APM it will create new pods in version `7.8.1` to replace the old ones version `7.8.0`.

 - We can check the deployed instances using kubernetic.
 Visualizing any of the pod specifications we can see that they are now running version `7.8.1`.